rioter00/MAGD487/PortfolioCreationAssignment.md

 ## Part Two

+## Process
+#### The second half of the semester, as you work on portfolio-expanding content, you will make adjustments to your portfolio.

-### 1. Make changes and adjustments to your portfolio.
+1. Make changes and adjustments to your portfolio.

-### 2. On a separate paper, note changes to your portfolio since the mid-semester presentation.
+2. On a separate paper, note changes to your portfolio since the mid-semester presentation.

-### 3. Prepare a presentation of your portfolio and bring paper noting changes to class.
+3. Prepare a presentation of your portfolio and bring paper noting changes to class.